Shopify/hydrogen-v1/packages/hydrogen/src/foundation/fetchSync/README.md

 ## Using `fetchSync`

-To request data from a third-party API, pass the URL to `fetch` along with any arguments.
+To request data from a third-party API, pass the URL to `fetchSync` along with any arguments.
 Leverage `Suspense` boundaries to define where you want your app to display a loading indicator while your data is being accessed.

 {% codeblock file, filename: "MyComponent.server.js" %}